27 Wonderful Things To Do In Mostar, Bosnia & Herzegovina

 In the heart of Stari Grad (the Old Town) lies one of the oldest places in Mostar full of history, food fabrics, jewellery and souvenirs.
 Once a point of connection between Turks and Bosnians doing business, it’s now a tourist hotspot but a lovely one.

-The Old Bazar (Kujundziluk in the local tongue) is located in the cobbled streets on the left bank of the river.
+The Old Bazaar (Kujundziluk in the local tongue) is located in the cobbled streets on the left bank of the river.
 It’s a car-free zone that hasn’t changed much since its Ottoman Empire days.

 Be prepared to haggle and you’ll get great deals.
 I bought beautiful earrings for €5 that I’m still wearing months later and a tote bag showing Mostar bridge that doubles up as a laundry bag while backpacking.